-Medicare recipients often seek additional Medicare help when their coverage kicks in.
+Medicare recipients often seek additional coverage to Original Medicare (Part A & B) when they join Medicare.
 Original Medicare can leave you with deductibles and coinsurance that are hard to take care of.
 Many private insurance companies contract with Medicare to offer additional plans that fill those gaps in coverage.
-These are called Medicare Supplement or Medigap plans.
+These are called Medicare Supplement or "Medigap" plans.

 Start with Your Open Enrollment Period

-Getting onto a Medicare Supplement plan is easiest if you enroll when you’re first eligible for Medicare.
-For 6 months after enrolling in Part B you can qualify for any Medicare Supplement policy without having to answer any medical questions.
-Once you are enrolled on a policy the insurance company can not cancel your coverage or raise your rates based on your health however the monthly premium will change (typically increase) for everyone in the state annually.
+Enrolling in a Medicare Supplement or Medigap plan is easiest if you enroll when you’re first eligible for Medicare.
+For 6 months after enrolling in Medicare Part B you can qualify for any Medicare Supplement policy without having to answer any medical questions.
+Once you are enrolled on a policy the insurance company can not cancel your coverage or raise your rates based on your health, however, the monthly premium will change (typically increase) for everyone in the state annually.